tencentyun/intlcloud-documents/product/网络/专线接入/常见问题/功能类_intl.md

 No. You can transfer any amount of data with the bandwidth you selected for Direct Connect as the maximum transfer speed.

 ### Which Tencent Cloud regions and availability zones can be connected when Direct Connect is used?
-Using Tencent Cloud using Direct Connect allows you to connect to Tencent Cloud resources of all Tencent Cloud availability zones.
+Using Tencent Cloud Direct Connect allows you to connect to Tencent Cloud resources of all Tencent Cloud availability zones.

 ### Is the connection to Direct Connect redundant?
 Tencent Cloud Connection to support full network dual-line redundancy.
 If you need redundancy configuration, apply for two Direct Connect Connections, and indicate the Connection corresponding to the redundancy when you apply for the second Connection in Console.